joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 <a id="Story--Main--Chapter--Remys-Blanket"></a>
 <!--
-2022-09-22  currently being edited in gdocs this is dup

 -->
 Chapter 12 <br> Remy's Blanket
 ======================

 Wilbert was dead... or at least it seemed that way to Remy.